DEFRA/software-development-standards/node.md

 * Update your version number inline with the [semantic versioning standard](https://semver.org/).

 ### Server framework
-* Our preferred framework is currently [Hapi](https://hapijs.com/).
+* Our standard framework is currently [Hapi](https://hapijs.com/).
+* Our current standard version is Hapi 18.
-* As a minimum projects using Hapi should aim to be using Hapi 16 or higher.
+* At a minimum projects should be running Hapi 16.

-### HTTP
-* Make use of standard http operations e.g. post for create, get for read, put for update, delete for delete.
-* Make use of HTTP codes e.g. 1xx informational, 2xx success, 3xx redirection, 4xx client errors, 5xx server errors.

 ### Security
 * Use HTTPS.